timkoehne/React-RSS-Reader/README.md

 # Todo
-- filtering: temporary and permanently
+- improve filtering
-    - only show unread entries
+    - only show unread
-    - remove youtube shorts
+    - filter by date
-    - filter based on title or text content
+    - filter by description
 - improve video duration in backend "updateAllFeeds"
 - add youtube views and like numbers
 - youtube-dislike api